tri47/tri47.github.io/_posts/2020-04-10-nolan-filmography.md

 </p>

 Nolan's films are typically very long (in a good way).
 Here, we can see exactly how long.
 For maximum Nolanian goodness, look no further than Interstellar with more than two and a half hours of masterful storytelling and awe-inspiring visuals.
-On the other side of the coin, The Dark Knight Rises might have received a more positive response had it been a tad shorter.
+The Dark Knight Rises might have received a more positive response had it been a tad shorter.
 <br/>

 <div>